sablier-labs/docs/docs/reference/lockup/contracts/types/library.Lockup.md

 Struct encapsulating the deposit, withdrawn, and refunded amounts, all denoted in units of the token's decimals.

-_Because the deposited and the withdrawn amount are often read together, declaring them in the same slot saves gas._
+_The deposited and withdrawn amount are often read together, so declaring them in the same slot saves gas._

 ```solidity
 struct Amounts {